dev-cetera/df_safer_dart/ARTICLE.md

 ```

 ### Step 2: Chain them together into a beautiful, linear flow
 Now we compose these functions.
 We’ll use `.map()` to chain operations.
-If any step produces an Err, all subsequent `.map()` calls in the chain are automatically skipped.
+If any step produces an `Err`, all subsequent `.map()` calls in the chain are automatically skipped.

 ```dart
 /// This is the logic pipeline.
 It reads like a description of the happy path.